Discover London : Architecture (and design)

 From the 1970s onwards, the city experienced a new architectural revolution, with the emergence of a high-tech style linked to the development of new engineering techniques.
 The most famous representative of this trend is Richard Rogers, with his legendary Lloyd's of Londonlargely inspired by Paxton's Crystal Palace.
 Here, Rogers promises more than architecture, he promises a strategy that begins with the outsourcing of technical elements to gain interior space.
 In the 90s, he was also responsible for the Millennium Dome, with its light, modular structure.
 From the 80s onwards, the city undertook the complete renovation of the Docklands.
 This vast architectural and urban planning project included the construction of the Canary Wharf business district, whose landmark is César Pelli's 244 m-high One Canada Square.
 At the turn of the 2000s, Swiss architects Herzog and de Meuron were awarded the Pritzker Prize for their work on the Tate Modern which they installed in the Bankside Power Station.
 Another landmark achievement of the period was the Millennium Bridge by Norman Foster and Anthony Caro, the first bridge over the Thames in the city center since Tower Bridge in 1894.
 In 2002, Norman Foster gave the city its brand-new City Hall with an elegant oval structure and highly technical systems for exposure to wind and sun, and savings in materials.
 A concern for the environment that can also be found at 30 St Mary Axe... the address of the now legendary Gherkin, the pickle!

 Faced with the proliferation of high-rise buildings, the municipality was forced to legislate and create view corridors to preserve the integrity of the silhouette of the main monuments.
 But in 2012, Unesco deemed the measure insufficient and threatened to put Parliament and the Tower of London on the endangered list... a scandal in Her Majesty's land!
 In the same year, the organization of the Olympic Games gave new impetus to contemporary architecture with the development of Olympic Park, home to Zaha Hadid's London Aquatic Centre, a superb curvilinear building with an elegant blend of steel, concrete and wood, and the incredible Arcelor Mittal Orbit Tower by Anish Kapoor.
-In the 2010s, the race was on for verticality, and the London skyline was transformed by iconic towers such as Renzo Piano's Leadenhall Building (the cheese grater), The Shard (the shard), Jean Nouvel's One New Change (the stealth bomber), Strata SE1 (the razor with its three wind turbines) and 20 Fenchurch Street (the walkie-talkie).
-Between now and 2025, the skyline is set to be transformed even further, with the construction of the 235 m Spire Tower, one of the world's tallest residential towers, and the 1 Undershaft, nicknamed the Trellis because of the strange cladding covering its 305 m length.
+In the 2010s, the race was on for verticality, and the London skyline was transformed by iconic towers such as Renzo Piano's Leadenhall Building (the cheese grater), the Shard (the shard), Jean Nouvel's One New Change (the stealth bomber), Strata SE1 (the razor with its three wind turbines) and 20 Fenchurch Street (the walkie-talkie).
+In 2025, the skyline will continue to be transformed by the construction of the 235 m Spire Tower, making it one of the world's tallest residential towers, and the 1 Undershaft, nicknamed the Trellis because of the strange cladding covering its 305 m length.

 But the city is also banking on its existing heritage, launching major urban renewal projects such as around the Battersea power station.
 Listed as an historic monument, the power station is being transformed under the pencil strokes of Norman Foster and Frank Gehry, among others.
 A new district, Nine Elms, is springing up around the power station, with an 866-unit apartment complex and even a new American embassy.
 In addition, two new subway stations - Nine Elms and Battersea Power Station - were inaugurated with great fanfare in September 2021.
 London has certainly not finished changing its face!